D-Jeffrey/Embroidery-File-Organize/README.md

 - inconsistant treatment of zip vs nested zip for folding directory

 # Releases
+### 0.6.0
+- Added support OpenID using PSAuthClient
+- remove user/pw need and caching
+- fixed sync moving of files in the cloud
+- addressed install script issues
 ### 0.5.6
 - KNOWN ISSUE - MySewnet changed to Auth0 and now the authenication does not work  (Fix is process)
 - dealing with nested zip (but not recursive zip)